mbhenaff/EEN/README.md

 # Prediction under Uncertainty with Error-Encoding Networks

-Code to train the models described in the paper "Prediction under Uncertainty with Error-Encoding Networks".
+Code to train the models described in the paper "Prediction under Uncertainty with Error-Encoding Networks", by Mikael Henaff, Junbo Zhao and Yann LeCun.